zerodogg/rotcelloc/README.md

 ### CSV-file format

-rotcelloc expects a ;-separated JSON file.
+rotcelloc expects a ;-separated CSV file.
 You can have comments in the file if you want, using a hash (#).
 All columns are optional except for the title.
 The column titles are case insensitive (will all be converted to lowercase internally).
 You can add any columns you wish and Rotcelloc will simply ignore